 Miami, OK 74354

 Founded in 1995, the Lendonwood Gardens are located in Grove, Oklahoma.
 A unique landscape, it features a blend of American and Japanese approaches of gardening methods.
 There are scenic grass pathways across the garden that boast of more than 1400 varied plantations including one of the largest anthology of Chamaecyparis in the United States.
 With 75 varieties of Japanese maples, 25 of dogwood, 200 varieties of conifers and more than 500 lily varieties, the Lendonwood six themed gardens with an atmosphere of their own, is a must visit.

-Located in Joplin, Missourie, it was the location where the robbing gang called Barrow, consisting of the two most notorious robbers Bonnie Parker and Clyde Barrow, hid after a series of robberies in the year 1933 and escaped after 10 days when the Police raided the place.
+Located in Joplin, Missourie, this was the apartment where a gang of robbers, called Barrow, hid after a series of robberies in the year 1933 and escaped after 10 days when the Police raided the place.
+The gang included two of the most notorious robbers of all time, Bonnie Parker and Clyde Barrow.
 They were later caught using traces left in the apartment and stolen merchandise was retrieved.
 The property was listed on the National Register of Historic Places in the year 2009.
 It is currently rented out as a residence.

 The Joplin Union Depot is a historic railway station spread across an area of 5 acres (2.0 hectares).
 It was built in 1911 and the credit of its beautiful architecture goes to Louis Curtiss, who designed it.
 The depot was in use until 1969, after the station's condition started dilapidating.
 Today, the structure remains vacant, but is remembered in history as one of the most beautiful railways depot's of the past era.